Tamk1s/Thwimp/README.md

 ## 1. What is it?

-Thwimp is a hybrid GUI/CLI Windows utility which allows users easily to view, to rip, and to encode [Nintendo THP](http://wiki.tockdom.com/wiki/THP_(File_Format)) video files for Mario Kart Wii (and for other GCN/Wii games, to an extent).
+Thwimp is a hybrid GUI/CLI **Windows** utility which allows users easily to view, to rip, and to encode [Nintendo THP](http://wiki.tockdom.com/wiki/THP_(File_Format)) video files for Mario Kart Wii (and for other GCN/Wii games, to an extent).
 Written in Visual Basic (from Visual Studio 2010 IDE), the Thwimp application calls some FOSS and other command line tools **(not included)** "from arms length" via the Command Prompt to perform its tasks.

 **Specifically, Thwimp uses:**

+- **FFMPEG**
-- FFMPEG for video processing
+	- Video processing
+- **FFPlay**
-- FFPlay for THP playback
+	- THP playback
+- **Irfanview**
+	- Image conversion
-- Irfanview for image conversion
+	- BMP to JPG conversion
+		- JPG Quality setting applied
+		- Non-progressive JPG files
+- **THPConv**
+	- **Definitely not included!**
-- THPConv **(definitely not included)** for encoding JPG frames + wav file into THP videos
+	- Encoding JPG frames + WAV file into THP videos

 ![Utility logos](https://raw.githubusercontent.com/Tamk1s/Thwimp/master/readme/Utils.png)